moatorres/typetags/README.md

 String representations of objects in Node.js

-This package contains a list of default string representations of [objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference) in Node.js, as returned from a `toString()` call — [see the full list here](https://github.com/moatorres/typetags/blob/master/lib/type-tags.js).
+This package contains a list of default string representations of [objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference) in Node.js, as returned from `Object.prototype.toString.call(value)` — [see the full list here](https://github.com/moatorres/typetags/blob/master/lib/type-tags.js).

 ## Installation